pattmehta/EasyThumbs/README.md

     }

 The `closure` at the end receives a value of type `ThumbData`.
 This value can be used to customize the row detail view.
-The complete list of initialization parameters are
+The complete list of initialization parameters are described as following.

 - urls: `[String]`
 - details: `[[String]]` = []